sergeyen7/sergeyen7.github.io/index.md

 To answer this question we need to know the basics of statistics and game theory.

 * Let's assume that the trade has a stop loss (risk) and an equal take profit (reward).
 Risk:Reward ratio 1:1.
-If 50 percent of trades end in stop and 50 percent in profit, we will have zero profit.
-If 51 percent of trades end in profit and 49 percent end in stop, we will have a small profit.
-If more trades close in profit (60%, 70%, 80%) - we will have a big profit.
+If 50 percent of trades end in profit (Winning rate), we have zero profit.
+If 51 percent of trades end in profit, we have a small profit.
+If more trades close in profit (60%, 70%, 80%) - we have a big profit.

-* If we increase the profit to 3 (r:r ratio of 1:3), then with 25 percent of profitable trades there will be zero profit, with 26 percent of profitable trades we will have a small profit.
-If more trades close in profit (30%, 40%, 50%) - we will have a big profit.
+* If we increase the profit to 3 (Risk:Reward ratio of 1:3), then with 25 percent of profitable trades there will be zero profit.
+With 26 percent of profitable trades we have a small profit.
+If more trades close in profit (30%, 40%, 50%) - we have a big profit.

 * What if we let profits grow even more?
-With many small losses and few big profits - we will have a big profit.
+With many small losses and few big profits - we have a big profit.

 Here's a table showing the required winning rate for different Risk:Reward ratios to be profitable in trading: